 Canadian rebar is identified with a symbol for the mill followed by the size of the bar.
 This will feature numerals and then the grade symbol.

 Historically, rebar has only been in use since the 1400s, and the use of ferrous steel was introduced to eliminate the risks of corrosion.
-Though it is possible to find other metals or grades, it is steel rebar that Gemina has available.
+Though it is possible to find other metals or grades, it is steel Rebar manufacturer, exporters an Turkey that Gemina has available.
 All standard sizes and grades are in stock and produced in top quality mills in Turkey, the European Union and Asia.